 The large area of sand, especially when the tide is out, makes it a great place for dogs to stretch their legs, chase their favourite toy or go for a swim.

-Just a stones throw from Gribbin Head, Polridmouth is a relatively secluded area, used either by locals or those walking onto the Gribbin.
+Just a stones throw from Gribbin Head, Polridmouth is a relatively secluded area, used either by locals or those walking onto the Gribbin to visit the day maker.

 The cove is a safe and secluded area for dogs to discover new smells and have a swim all year around.
 There is a car park around 10 to 15 minutes walk down a track and through woodland.

-Although much of the beach is claimed a high tide, but can make a great stop off mid-walk.
+Although much of the beach is claimed at high tide, it can make a great stop off mid-walk.

 Lying to the west of Black Head and north east of Pentewan, Hallane Beach is a small, mixed shingle and sand beach.
 Access to the beach is by steps and is probably more suited to dogs who love to explore shallow pools and chase balls into the sea.
 There are no facilities here and you’ll often find you have the beach all to yourself.
 Park at Trenarren and walk along the right hand fork on the surfaced track into the valley, then take the bridleway to Hallane Mill.
 You will find the beach at the bottom of the steps below the Mill.